John Vachon: Biography

 John Vachon was born on May 19, 1914, to a middle-class Irish Catholic Family in Saint Paul, Minnesota.
 He was the son of Ann Marie (O'Hara) and Harry Parnell Vachon.
 His parents were not well off, his father made a get-by living as a traveling salesman in stationery supplies.
 He had one younger brother named Robert.
-Vachon had a Catholic education and graduated from Cretin High School local military Catholic high school (now Cretin-Derham Hall High School).
+Vachon had a Catholic education and graduated from Cretin High School.
 He continued his education at the University of St. Thomas in Saint Paul and received a bachelor's degree in 1934.

 Vachon moved to Washington, D.C., after receiving a fellowship to attend graduate school at Catholic University of America to study English literature and become a writer.
 As he began his studies, a few months later, he was forced to leave school due to his drinking.
-After his leave from graduate school, Vachon looked for work around Washington, D.C.,finding his first job in photography working for the Farm Security Administration's Historic Division as one of the photographers hired by Roy Stryker to document the plight of migrants during the Great Depression.
+After his leave from graduate school, Vachon looked for work around Washington, D.C., finding his first job in photography working for the Farm Security Administration's Historic Division as one of the photographers hired by Roy Stryker to document the plight of migrants during the Great Depression.

 In about 1938 Vachon married Millicent Leeper who was known as Penny.
 While Vachon was on the road working as a photographer for the FSA, he wrote daily letters to Penny, as well as to his mother.
 He wrote them to describe his experiences, ambitions, self-doubt, sense of humor, obligation to the FSA, the people he met, the news he read about, and the movies he watched.
 In the letters, Vachon describes how he relied on Penny to support him and his work.
 They had three children.
 Penny committed suicide in 1960.
 Vachon married Marie Francoise Fourestier in 1961.
 They had two more children.
 Vachon served in the United States Army in 1945.
-Vachon's daughter, Christine Vachon, became an independent film producer in adulthood and son Micheal became an editor whom worked with his father in later years.
+Vachon's daughter, Christine Vachon, became an independent film producer in adulthood.
+His son Michael became an editor, and worked with his father in his later years.